Smart Impact app

 Changes

-This spreadsheet lists the changing objects introduced by the transports, ChaRM change requests or objects analyzed by the Smart Impact app.
-The spreadsheet lists used impacted objects in the NAME and TYPE columns, and the changing objects that impact them in the CHANGE_NAME and CHANGE_TYPE columns.
-The DEPTH column indicates the search depth at which the impacted object was found.
+This spreadsheet lists the changing objects introduced by the transports, ChaRM change requests or objects analyzed by the Smart Impact app or workflow.
+The spreadsheet has the following columns:

 Help